Winter Tyres explained and when to buy them

 What exactly are winter tyres?

-Quite simply, they're tyres for the sort of weather that we tend to get in the UK during winter - that doesn't specifically just mean snow, it can also mean ice, rain and wind.
-It's a common misconception among Brits that winter tyres are "snow tyres" - but these are easily confused with snow chains, something completely different altogether.
+It's a common misconception among Brits that winter tyres are "snow tyres" only ‐ these are sometimes confused with snow chains, something completely different altogether.

-The little indents and markings on the winter tyre itself are wider and deeper as well, forming a larger channel for snow, ice and water to travel through - which translates to a better all round grip on the road surface.
-The actual rubber used to make winter tyres will also have a a larger percentage of natural rubber and silica in it - meaning a tougher result (although it doesn't actually harden as much as summer tyres, giving an improved grip).
+The little indents and markings on the winter tyre itself are wider and deeper as well, forming a larger channel for snow, ice and watwer to travel through ‐ which translates to a better all round grip on the road surface.
+The actual rubber used to make winter tyres will also have a a larger percentage of natural rubber and silica in it ‐ meaning a tougher result (although it doesn't actually harden as much as summer tyres, giving an improved grip).

 Are winter tyres worth buying in the UK?
 Aren't they just for Sweden?